 To help you get ready for the hearing, you have a right to look at your case files.
-If you call, write or fax us, we will send you free copies of the documents from your files, which we will give to the hearing officer at the fair Hearing.
+If you call, write or fax us, we will send you free copies of the documents from your files, which we will give to the hearing officer at the Fair Hearing.
 Also, if you call, write or fax us, we will send you free copies of specific documents from your files which you think you may need to prepare for your Fair Hearing.
-To ask for documents or to find out how to look at your file, call (718) 722-5012, or FAX (718) 722-5018 or write to HRA Division of Fair Hearing, 14 Boerum Place, Brooklyn, New York 11201.
+To ask for documents or to find out how to loo your file, call (718) 722-5012, or FAX (718) 722-5018 or write to HRA Division of Fair To ask for documents or to find out how to look at Hearing, 14 Boerum Place, Brocklyn, New York 11201.
 If you want copies of your documents from your case file, you should ask for them ahead of time.
 They will be provided to you within a reasonable time before the date of the hearing.
 Documents will be mailed to you only if you specifically ask that they be mailed.